-Each academic term, we offer a four-session workshop, “Thinking of Changing Your major?”, for students contemplating a change of major each semester.
+Each semester we offer a four-session workshop, “Thinking of Changing Your major?”, for students contemplating a change of major.

 I’m not sure where to go.
 What should I do?

 If you are not sure if career counseling is the right place for your questions, don’t worry.
 It is never the wrong place to go.
 We will help get you to the place that can best meet your needs and answer your questions.

 Talk with a career counselor in the RIT Office of Career Services and Cooperative Education if:

 - You are confused about what majors of occupational paths you should consider.